 Asked by a Sports Illustrated reporter what he thought of Secretariat’s mind-boggling achievement, Chamberlain replied: “That’s the second greatest sports performance I have ever witnessed.”

-“What’s the first Wilt?” enquired the reporter, scratching his head thinking what could be No. 1.
+“What’s the first Wilt?” inquired the reporter, scratching his head, thinking what could be No. 1.

 “My 100 point game!
-My 100 point game, my man,” replied Chamberlain, in regards to his herculean scoring effort 11 years prior while wearing the uniform of the Philadelphia 76ers.
+My 100 point game, my man,” replied Chamberlain, in regard to his Herculean scoring effort 11 years prior while wearing the uniform of the Philadelphia Warriors.

 It was on March 2, 1962 that the 7-foot-1 Chamberlain dropped a century on the New York Knickerbockers in a regular season game played at Hersheypark Arena in Hershey, Pennsylvania.